ricierirossi/death-saving-throw/README.md

 ## Features

 -   Add unlimited players
+-   Remove players
+-   Roll saving throw die
 -   Mark all failures and sucessess on DSTs
--   Player status (risk of death, dead and alive)
+-   Player status (risky, dead, alive and a famous cat)
 -   Clear one or all DSTs

 ## Stack